astaykov/locable/README.md

 # Locable — AI-Powered Website Builder

-Locable is an intelligent web development assistant that leverages local LLMs and vector retrieval to help you create professional websites.
+Locable is a low scale web development assistant that leverages *local* LLMs and vector retrieval to help you create professional websites *for free* using AI.
 It combines a builder agent with Bootstrap-based templates and a Chroma vector database for intelligent context retrieval.

 ## Features